JIENWU/MHIPM/README.md

-## MHIPM: Accurate Prediction of Microbe-Host interactions Using Multi-View Features with self-attention mechanism on Heterogeneous Microbial Network
+## MHIPM: Accurate Prediction of Microbe-Host interactions Using Multi-View Features with self-attention mechanism on Heterogeneous Microbial Network.

 ### ESM-2 model